react-navigation/react-navigation.github.io/docs/custom-navigators.md

 - `state` - The navigation state for the navigator.
 The component can take this state and decide how to render it.
 - `navigation` - The navigation object containing various helper methods for the navigator to manipulate the navigation state.
 This isn't the same as the navigation object for the screen and includes some helpers such as `emit` to emit events to the screens.
-- `descriptors` - This is an object containing descriptors for each route with the route keys as it's properties.
+- `descriptors` - This is an object containing descriptors for each route with the route keys as its properties.
 The descriptor for a route can be accessed by `descriptors[route.key]`.
 Each descriptor contains the following properties:

   - `navigation` - The navigation prop for the screen.
 You don't need to pass this to the screen manually.
 But it's useful if we're rendering components outside the screen that need to receive `navigation` prop as well, such as a header component.
   - `options` - A getter which returns the options such as `title` for the screen if they are specified.